pexcard/pex-sdk-dotnet/README.md

             .AddPolicyHandler(policy);
     }
     ```
-1. Inject an instance of `IPexApiClient` into class in which you want to use it.
+1. Inject an instance of `IPexApiClient` into the class in which you want to use it.

 ## Examples